 Philip has also been actively campaigning to prevent the planned housing developments in his constituency (at Menston and Micklethwaite).
 He believes that the infrastructure does not exist to support these additional developments and that the proposals would negatively affect the nature of many local villages.

 Philip continues to call for a fairer slice of the 'transport cake' for his constituency as well as working with local residents on issues such as the flight path of planes from Leeds/Bradford Airport and helping parents to get their children into the schools of their choice.

-Following 9 years on the Culture, Media and Sport Select Committee between 2006-2015, Philip now sits on the Justice Select Committee.
-Philip is also on the panel of Chairman for Westminster Hall Debates and Committee Stages of Bills.
+Following 9 years on the Culture, Media and Sport Select Committee between 2006-2015, Philip has since sat on both the Justice Select Committee and the Women and Equalities Committee.
+Philip also sat on the panel of Chairman for Westminster Hall Debates and Committee Stages of Bills.

 Previously, he also served on the Executive Committee of the 1922 Committee of backbench Conservative MPs between 2006 - 2012, and was also a member of the Backbench Business Committee between 2010 - 2012.

 Philip was the first MP to publicly call for Britain to withdraw from the European Union and is a member of The Freedom Association's 'Better Off Out' campaign.